Marketing stars know that social media is a huge and vital part of every single media marketing campaign they run.

-This tool helps you find out your brand mentions on Facebook, Twitter and blogs at the click of a button.
+This social media tool helps you find out your brand mentions on Facebook, Twitter and blogs at the click of a button.

 Just key in your name/business (use double quotes for exact match) in the search box and press enter.
 In the left sidebar, you get the option to filter searches by results that were published recently.

-This is another great monitoring tool for searching for hashtags relevant to your industry.
+This is another great social media tool for monitoring and searching for hashtags relevant to your industry.

 You can also track your brand mentions.

 To start your search: Head over to www.tagboard.com and plug in the keywords that you want to search.

 You can directly respond to these mentions, right from the screenshot page.

 On the right sidebar, you get useful stats around the frequency and sentiment of your hashtag.

 Tagboard is especially useful to track conversations and engagement during conferences and live events.